 Florida is the company's largest market, home to more than 400 of its stores, followed by South Carolina and Georgia.
 The regional grocery chain also has stores in Alabama, Louisiana, Mississippi, and North Carolina.

 The strategy behind the merger of BI-LO and Winn-Dixie was to realize efficiencies from the combined operations of the two chains, although BI-LO and Winn-Dixie continue to operate under their own banners.
 However, functions, including supply chain, human resources, and store support, were combined.

 and its merger with BI-LO, joined two of the South's mainstay regional supermarket chains and expanded their scale with no geographic overlap.
-Post merger, BI-LO Holding moved its headquarters to Jacksonville, Florida, home of Winn-Dixie.
+Post-merger, BI-LO Holding moved its headquarters to Jacksonville, home of Winn-Dixie.
 Jacksonville is centrally located to serve BI-LO's eight-state operating area.